FactSet Tutorial

 The ticker is appended with the two digit code that corresponds to the county or region in which the listing trades.

-Ticker and region are separated by a hypen
+Ticker and region connected by a hypen

 -